Aldon Inc.

-Aldon is a business unit of Rocket Software.
+Aldon (previously known as Aldon Computer Group) is a business unit of Rocket Software.
 It develops, manufactures, licenses and supports software change management products for the enterprise application lifecycle management (ALM) and software change management (SCM) markets.

 Headquartered in Waltham, Massachusetts, U.S., Rocket Software also has offices globally.
 The current suite of Aldon products includes Aldon Lifecycle Manager, Aldon Deployment Manager, Aldon Community Manager, and Aldon CMDB.
 Aldon invests more than 25% of its revenue into research and development.

 Companies use Aldon's products for enterprise software application configuration and change management for their IT business processes.

 History

 1979-1989: Beginnings

 Aldon Computer Group was founded in 1979 by Albert Magid and Don Parr to provide tools for midrange software developers.
 It was based in Emeryville, California.
 The company's products were designed to provide infrastructure around complex software projects.

 Aldon's first product, Compare, a file and database compare tool for the IBM mainframe computer, was introduced in 1982.
 In 1983, S/Compare, the first source change documentation tool on the market, was offered.
 At that time, Aldon also sold an object file compare tool called O/Compare.
 Originally developed for the HP 3000, S/Compare was part of a suite of comparison tools for that environment.
 Designed to enable programmers to identify differences in program code, it used advanced algorithms to provide comparisons that were more accurate than other tools could produce.
 Customers used S/Compare to identify the changes they had made to purchased packages, allowing them to integrate those changes into new releases of the packages they had bought.

 S/Compare was eventually developed into a comprehensive source compare and merge tool, known as Aldon Harmonizer.
 The product compared current releases with new releases and then merged the versions to create a whole new set of source and objects.
 It also supported parallel development by identifying and merging the work of two or more programmers who had modified the same program simultaneously.

 In the late 1980s, Harmonizer was converted to run on IBM's System/38 minicomputer platform, a precursor to the AS/400 (later known as iSeries, Application System/400, System i and now IBM i).
 Aldon's decision to convert its product to run on IBM's platform marked Aldon's entry into IBM i development.

 Aldon made its home in downtown Oakland, California, for its initial twenty-four years of business, with the first office located in the Financial Center Building on 14th and Franklin Streets.
 Aldon relocated to Emeryville on February 18, 2003.